can you sleep in a bedroom after painting?

 How Long Before You Can Sleep in a Freshly Painted Room?

-If you’ve recently painted a bedroom using water-based latex or acrylic paint, don’t sleep there for at least 72 hours.
+If you’ve recently painted a bedroom using water-based latex or acrylic paint, don’t sleep there for 72 hours.
 If you’ve used oil-based paints, wait up to 2 weeks before sleeping in the room.

 how long to ventilate after painting